 A fence permit is required prior to constructing a fence or wall on your property.
-Prior to applying for a fence permit, it is the responsibility of the property owner to confirm the guidelines of the Restrictive Covenants in their neighborhood or obtain approval from their Homeowner's Association if applicable.
+Prior to applying for a fence permit, it is the responsibility of the property owner to construct a fence or wall that complies with the guidelines of the Restrictive Covenants in their neighborhood or obtain approval from their Homeowner's Association if applicable.

 The following definitions shall be applicable to the terms as used throughout the fence requirements noted below: